Free Concierge Services

 Remember, you skip a day when traveling to Australia from North America.
 Therefore, to land on Tuesday, January 8, you need to depart on Sunday, January 6.

-The earliest you can check-in to on-campus rooms and most off-campus apartments is 9 am on Tuesday January 8.
-Wednesday, January 9 is the first day of Orientation but there are some events (eg. BBQ) on Tuesday January 8.
+The earliest you can check-in to on-campus rooms is Tuesday January 8.
+Check-in to off-campus apartments can happen on Monday January 7.
+Wednesday, January 9 is the first day of Orientation, but there are some welcome events (eg. BBQ) on the Tuesday.

-If you are doing a Bachelors or Masters degree at Bond, you don't need to return home for the April/May break and can stay in your room or apartment or elsewhere in Australia during the semester breaks (except for on-campus rooms during the December/January break when rooms are refurbished).
+If you are doing a Bachelors or Masters degree at Bond, you don't need to return home for the August/September break and can stay in your room or apartment or elsewhere in Australia during the semester breaks (except for on-campus rooms during the August/September break when rooms are refurbished).

 Airlines, Routes and Pickup